zinwang/quark-script/CWE-295/README.md

+---
-# Detect CWE-295 in Android Application (InsecureShop.apk)
+title: Detect CWE-295 in Android Application (InsecureShop.apk)
+---

 This scenario seeks to find **Improper Certificate Validation**.
 See [CWE-295](https://cwe.mitre.org/data/definitions/295.html) for more